jacum/jacum.github.io/_posts/2021-01-03-akka-sensors.md

 To understand the behaviour of the system under load, the following characteristics of an actor (a class of actors or any other group) must be monitored:
 - how many of a given actor (class) instances are active in memory and for how long? how often are actors passivated (receive timeout triggered)?
-- how much traffic does an actor (class) gets?
+- how much traffic does an actor (class) get?
-- how much time an actor (class) spends on processing a message?
+- how much time does an actor (class) spend on processing a message?
 - how many errors and unprocessed messages are there?

 In addition, for persistent actors, that are recovered from durable storage: